PrabeshMarasini/Online-Shopping-Nepal/README.md

 - Click "Add to Cart" to add items
 - Use discount codes: CODE10 or CODE20
 - Manage cart quantities in the sidebar

+## Solving Errors

+- Make sure that the essential drivers in php.ini are unlocked:
+ex: extension=pdo_sqlite
+    extension=sqlite3